nbosc/QSAR_and_CP/README.md

 - 3-Modeling_file_creation: In charge of splitting the data per targets and to prepare it for modelling
 - 4-Job_submission: Example of job submission
 - 5-Modelling_QSAR_and_CP: Actual modelling part
-- utils: few python functions
+- utils: few python functions and classes

 Tested with Python 3.5/3.6